Evaluating a Franchisor’s Services - Will franchise support turn out to be part of the sales pitch or real help?

 There are several ways to evaluate a franchise’s support program:

-Check Item 11—Franchisor’s Obligations—of the Uniform Franchise Offering Circular.
+Check Item 11 of the Franchise Disclosure Document (FDD) – Franchisor's Assistance, Advertising.
+Computer Systems and Training.
 This item lists the support the franchisor is contractually promising to provide to franchisees.
-Keep in mind that what’s listed in the UFOC is the minimum amount of support they promise to provide.
+Keep in mind that what’s listed in the FDD is the minimum amount of support they promise to provide.

 Ask about the credentials of the support staff.
 Are they professionals with experience in their field (i.e, advertising) and in the franchisor’s industry?
 How long have they been with the franchisor?
 What is the franchisor’s turnover on support staff?
 How does the franchisor train their support staff?
 Franchisors with experienced professionals on staff are probably committed to supporting their franchisees.

 A great deal of your regular support will come from the franchisor’s field staff.
 If you didn’t get the opportunity to meet the field person assigned to your area, set up a time to do so as soon as possible.
 Does your field person have experience in operating and managing the business, including multi-unit operations?
-What level of authority does he have?
-How often will he visit you, and how does he generally help franchisees during these visits?
-How many franchised locations is he responsible for?
-Ask the other franchisees he works with about his level of commitment and the usefulness of his advice.
+What level of authority does she or he have?
+How often will the field person visit you, and how will they generally help you as the franchisee during these visits?
+How many franchised locations is the field person responsible for?
+Ask the other franchisees about the field person's level of commitment and usefulness of advice.

 If possible, visit several of the businesses and observe how they’re run.
 Common problems may signal a larger issue.
 For example, lack of interior signage or poor merchandising may indicate the marketing department isn’t providing adequate support.
 Dirty stores or restaurants may indicate a lazy or overloaded field staff.
 Poor customer service may be the result of poor training.